catinprogress/SOFT3202/A1/URS.md

 * **Main Flow**:
   - The SE logs in to tool using their GitHub Credentials
   - The SE selects a Github repository by entering a URL, their name and specific time period to filter results by (e.g last week, last month, last year)
-  - The tool fetches and processes the contribution data.
+  - The tool fetches and processes contribution data.
   - The system displays a personal dashboard displaying the SE's contributor ranking for the selected time period, based on their commit count.
 * **Alternative Flow (1)**: API rate limit exceeded
   - The Software Engineer is told that they cannot access the repository due to rate limit.